Mathematical Foundations of Complex Tonality: Back to Reality

 \section{Back to Reality}

-One can ask whether the complex tone systems that we have considered give rise in some sense to real ``shadow" systems, where the magnitudes of the complex numbers under consideration might play a role.
+One can ask whether the complex tone systems that we have considered give rise to real ``shadow" systems, where the magnitudes of the complex numbers under consideration might play a role.
 It would thus seem natural to look for an analogue of Theorem 2 in which the role of $\xi$ is replaced by $ |\, \xi \,| = \sqrt 2$.
 This takes us out of the rational framework, but is nevertheless of interest since the results run in parallel with the complex system in a nice way.
-In any case, since one has $F_{\sharp}= \sqrt{2}$ in equal temperament, it makes sense to pursue the matter and see what we get.
+Since one has $F_{\sharp}= \sqrt{2}$ in equal temperament, as well as in historic tuning systems (for example, that of Grammateus 1518) where $\sqrt {2}$ arises as the geometric mean between $F = \frac{4}{3}$ and $G = \frac{3}{2}$ (Barbour 1953), it makes sense to pursue the matter.
 We obtain the following: \begin{Theorem} Let $S$ denote a system of three real semitones satisfying {\rm (a)} there exists a chromatic scale of twelve notes constructed by aggregation from elements of $S$ such that $C =1$, $E = \frac{5}{4}$, $F = \frac{4}{3}$, $F_{\sharp}= \sqrt{2}$, $G = \frac{3}{2}$, $A = \frac{5}{3}$, $C' = 2$, and {\rm (b)} the aggregation is symmetric, in the sense that the first six elements of the chromatic series equal the second six elements, in the same order.
 Then there are three such systems, given by

 $S = \{\tfrac{3}{4} \sqrt{2}, \,\frac{1}{3}\sqrt{10}, \,\tfrac{16}{15}\}$,

 $S = \{\tfrac{3}{4} \sqrt{2},\, \tfrac{20}{27}\sqrt{2}, \,\tfrac{16}{15}\}$,

 $S = \{\tfrac{3}{4} \sqrt{2}, \,\tfrac{25}{24},\, \tfrac{16}{15}\}$. \end{Theorem}